Ottunger/whigi/README.md

 We therefore restrict what can be done using OAuth:
   - Only read-only access to a folder can be given
+  - Critical write acces can be given for single data
   - Writes/grants are limited to a per file basis (still allows apps such as calendars to work)
   - Only one data or folder at a time
   - To use it, send your user to /oauth/[your-for\_id]/encodeURIComponent([the-data-you-need])/[check-token]/encodeURIComponent([return\_url\_ok])/encodeURIComponent([return\_url\_deny])